Introduction

 Home Button: Return to the starting view of your project with a single click.

-4. Navigation Tools
+4. Search & Navigation panel

 Search Bar: Enter an address or place name to quickly locate it on the map.